mark-watson/PythonAIBook/manuscript/SymbolicMath.md

 # Symbolic Math in Pure Python

+Dear reader, I have experimented with symbolic math problems since the early 1980s when I discovered the Reduce math system installed on my Xerox 1108 Lisp Machine.
+A few months ago I wrote a symbolic math chapter for my Common Lisp book.
+Here in this chapter, I implement useful symbolic math functionality in Python.

 ## 1. Why Symbolic Computation Matters

 A calculator can tell you that the derivative of `x^2` at the point `x = 0.8`